SimmonsNeudesic/hol-copilot-lab/.history/Instructions/Labs/Lab-2-Understanding-Project_20251105162621.md

 - **Auto Model Selection**: Will automatically choose from a variety of models with different multipliers at a 10% discount
 - **Usage Allowances**:
     - Copilot Business: 300 requests per user per month
-- **Additional Requests**: Additional requests are not currently available with our Github Copilot licenses.
+    - Copilot Enterprise: 1,000 requests per user per month
+- **Additional Requests**: Available at $0.04 each when you exceed your monthly allowance

 For complete details on model pricing and billing, see: [GitHub Copilot Billing Documentation](https://docs.github.com/copilot/concepts/billing/copilot-requests)